;

 Getting Around Sydney

-Public transport is used across Australia by locals, commuters and visitors alike, and Sydney is no exception.
+Public transport is used across Australia by locals and visitors alike, and Sydney is no exception.
 We give you the low-down on how to navigate from buses to Ferries and everything in between.